remix-run/remix/packages/create-remix/templates/fly-stack/README.md

   fly secrets set SESSION_SECRET=$(openssl rand -hex 32) -c fly.production.toml
   ```

 - Create a database for both your staging and production environments.
-Run the following for both of your environments and follow the prompts:
+Run the following for both of your environments and follow the prompts (your App name is "[YOUR_APP_NAME]-db"):

   ```sh
   $ fly postgres create